Rossy135/SKAU14TAF/README.md

 ## Test activities performed with Selenium 4+ and TestNG Java unit framework:
 List of the test cases.
 - Registration feature
-  - Verify user cn registered in the system with valid data
+  - Verify user cаn register in the system with valid data
   - Verify user cannot register in the system with invalid data